bkirsh99/GNMINFRMTCS/A5/Assignment5.md

 #?# Include a screenshot of this analysis, below this code block. - 1 pt
 #?# How does this compare to the input-normalized data?
 Why do you think this is? - 1 pt

-#ANSWER: The range of the scale for the heatmaps generated with the raw ChIP-seq data is noticably larger, and the signal intensities appear to be much more binary (i.e., "all-or-nothing").
-Furthermore, the size of the clusters is different, with cluister 1 being much smaller and cluster 3 being much larger in the raw heat maps.
+#ANSWER: The range of the scale for the heatmaps generated with the raw ChIP-seq data is noticably larger, and the signal intensities appear to be much more binary (i.e., "all-or-nothing", white vs. dark-blue).
+Furthermore, the size of the clusters is different, with cluister_1 being much smaller and cluster_3 being much larger in the raw heat maps.
 This is because the first set of heatmaps was created by normalizing the data based on the ratio of ChIP to input values, therefore compensating for differences in sequencing depth and mapping efficiency.
-In this sense, the input DNA acts as a control sample that is used to define true peaks (i.e., enrichment) as the regions of the genome with statistically significant higher number of reads than the control/background.
-Since histone modifications have different shapes, levels of enrichment, and coverage of the genomic region where they are located, normalization against a background must be applied to preserves the shape of each variable’s distribution while making them easily comparable on the same scale.
+In this sense, the input DNA acts as a control sample that is used to define true peaks as the regions of the genome with statistically significant higher number of reads than the control/background.
+Since histone modifications have different shapes, levels of enrichment, and coverage of the genomic region where they are located, normalization against a background must be applied to preserve the shape of each variable’s distribution and make them easily comparable on the same scale.
+Otherwise, examining the global reads distribution will not take into account the differences in shape of the enrichment profile expected with different ChIP-seq targets.
 ```

 **Add screenshot here:**